Undergraduate Catalog

 The Center for Spiritual Life celebrates and nurtures spiritual and religious life within the Lewis & Clark community.
 We support people of all faith traditions, the unaffiliated, and those who are exploring spirituality but do not wish to identify with any formal or specific religion.
 Spiritual Life offers a variety of opportunities, programs, and resources for students, faculty, and staff that foster belonging, build community, and improve wellness.

 The Center for Spiritual Life supports various student organizations and other student-initiated activities at Lewis & Clark College.
-Current and past student organizations have included the Buddhist Club, Earth-Based Paganism and Spirituality Club, Hillel (Jewish), Hindu Student Union, Meditation Club, Muslim Student Association, Pioneer Christian Fellowship, and Spiritual Que(e)ry (LGBTQ+).
-Student-initiated activities have ranged from a campuswide Holi celebration and an intimate Christian praise, meditation, and worship experience to vigils for peace.
+Current and past student organizations have included the Buddhist Club, Chabad (Jewish), Earth-Based Paganism and Spirituality Club, Hillel (Jewish), Jewish Student Union, Hindu Student Union, Meditation Club, Muslim Student Association, Pioneer Christian Fellowship, and Spiritual Que(e)ry (LGBTQ+).
+Student-initiated activities have ranged from a campuswide Holi celebration and Christian praise Easter service to vigils for peace.
+The Center for Spiritual Life also provides student support in cases of bereavement and sends condolences and a care package when notified of a student's loss.
+One-on-one conversations are also welcomed by the multi-faith chaplain.

 Programs

 The Center for Spiritual Life also offers workshops, speakers, meditations, and trainings relating to spiritual wellness, social justice, and belonging.
-It also assists students in navigating public transportation to faith communities and other events in the Portland area.
+The Center for Spiritual Life also assists students in navigating public transportation to faith communities and other events in the Portland area.

 Reflective Spaces